geoff-project/coi-utils/docs/guide/renderer.rst

 ----------

-While you can implement the interface of `~cernml.mpl_utils.FigureRenderer` yourself (and that may make sense in particularly complicated cases), most cases are extremely simple: you create a plot once, then repeatedly update it with new data.
+While you can implement the interface of `~cernml.mpl_utils.FigureRenderer` yourself (and that may make sense in some cases), most cases are extremely
+simple: you create a plot once, then repeatedly update it with new data.
 For this case, :term:`generators <generator>` are particularly well suited.
 Generators are like regular functions, but contain :keyword:`yield` instead of :keyword:`return`.

 Whenever a generator hits a yield point, it suspends execution and returns to the caller.
-When the caller later resumes the generator, it continues execution from the previous yield point.
+When the caller later resumes the generator, it **continues execution** from the previous yield point.
 This makes it easy to express the init–update pattern.

 Example
 -------